The blog portal

 Basic tips for packing for a weekend away

 • Do not travel with a cabin bag!
 This may sound contradictory, but if you fly with low-cost airlines, it very often happens that your luggage becomes forced check-in ALSO if you follow all the rules regarding the size and weight of your luggage.
-Low-cost airlines have a tight schedule for landing/unloading/loading/take-off, which means they are often delayed.
+Low-cost airlines have a tight schedule when landing / unloading / loading / take-off, which means that they are often delayed.
 In order to reduce the risk of overfilled hat racks and long-distance moving of bags and outerwear, many companies have started compulsory baggage check-in.
 This applies, among other things, to Norwegian.
 Do you travel with one soft bag or weekend bag instead, they don't force you to check in your luggage, as it fits under the seat in front of you.
 Also, a cabin bag is much heavier than a good weekend bag, so you can pack more in a soft bag.
 I have a durable blue weekend bag from Samsonite that weighs nothing, hangs well over the shoulder and holds a lot.
 The model is no longer available, but reminds of this one from Arket.

 • Don't pack hair dryers and shower products!
 If you stay in a good hotel, there is always good shampoo, shower cream and skin lotion.
 However, the hair dryer in the hotel rooms is rarely a real hair dryer, but it is usually possible to fix the hair anyway with a little will.
 However, conditioner is a story in itself, but you will soon see that in the packing list below...

 • Empty the toiletry bag and only put the ABSOLUTELY necessary things back in the toiletry bag.
-That pink lipstick from 2007 you never wore, you won't wear now either.
-Sim salabim - your toiletry bag is now 10 times lighter!
+That pink lipstick from 2007 that you never used, you won't use now either.
+Simsalabim - your toiletry bag is now 10 times lighter!

 • You travel in a jacket, hat, scarf and gloves, they do not need to be unpacked.